Transferring files

 Globus Guest Collections

-In addition to providing a robust data transfer option, Globus can also be used to share data with collaborators by creating Guest Collections.
+Globus can be used to share data with collaborators by creating Guest Collections.
 Collections can be set up with a variety of sharing options from complete public access to individual user-level permission levels.

 - User-level Collections can be created anywhere within the user’s work directory.

-- Group-level Collections can only be created by the faculty owner and must be within the default directory of the group storage.
+- Group-level Collections can only be created by the faculty owner, within the default directory of the group storage.

 Globus Collections Authorized Directories